Yujia73/SparseFormer/README.md

 ### SparseFormer (TGRS 2024)
-- This is the PyTorch implementation of "A Credible Dual-CNN Expert Guided Transformer for Remote Sensing Image Segmentation with Sparse Point Annotation (TGRS 2024)"
+- This is the PyTorch implementation of "SparseFormer: A Credible Dual-CNN Expert-Guided Transformer for Remote Sensing Image Segmentation With Sparse Point Annotation (TGRS 2024)"
 - For any problem related to this project, please email me: chenyujia111@outlook.com, thanks.

 ![alt text](workflow.jpg)